Monday, October 21, 2024

 Monday audio.
 EPY/Non-Article III papers due tomorrow.

 No new reading and no new panel.
-I hope to finish Eleventh Amendment tomorrow and move to Standing next Monday.
-We will do our make-up next Tuesday, October 17, in a double session.
+We should finish Eleventh Amendment tomorrow and move to Standing next Monday.

-• Why is abrogation permissible under § 5?
+• Why is abrogation permissible under § 5 (and the other post-Civil War amendments)?
 What are the limits on § 5 abrogation?
-Considering modern civil rights statutes, which allow abrogation and which do not and how can you explain the different results?
+Consider modern civil rights statutes, which allow abrogation and which do not and how can you explain the different results?

-• Consider whether the following ADA claims can be brought in federal court:
+• Consider whether the following ADA claims can be brought in federal court in the following cases:

 • A, an employee of a private law firm, is fired because of a disability.